bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - **HDBSCAN non-determinism**: cuML's GPU HDBSCAN does not support a random seed.
 Identical runs *may* produce slightly different results due to GPU parallelism, but for some inputs the GPU is effectively deterministic.
 All other pipeline stages are seeded and deterministic.
 The Parameter Analyzer works around this by jittering `hdbscan_min_samples` across replicates (see the jitter section above).
 - **Single GPU queue**: one fire maps at a time.
 Additional requests queue automatically.
 The analyzer releases the GPU lock between runs so user mappings can interleave.
 - **No TLS**: the server uses plaintext HTTP.
 Use an SSH tunnel or reverse proxy for encrypted access.
 Cookies omit the `Secure` flag on plain HTTP so that login works over VPN / LAN IPs (see the security section); `Secure` is added back automatically when running behind an HTTPS-terminating proxy with `--trust_proxy`.
 - **Login rate limiting is in-memory**: the 5-attempt rate limit resets on restart.
+The table is size-bounded (see Security hardening) but not persisted.
 All other security state persists.
 - **Analyzer disk usage grows with grid size**: every completed run stores a classification `.bin`, comparison PNG, and thumbnail (typically ~5-50 MB per run).
 A grid of 2500 runs can consume many GB.
 Delete the `.analyzer_cache/<FIRE>/` tree for a fire once you have accepted everything you want; the accepted results live in `analyzing_parameters/<FIRE>/run_XXXX/` and are unaffected.
 - **Analyzer concurrency**: only one analyzer session runs at a time (enforced server-side).
 Only admins can start one.